 As with most other states, the use of certain words in the DBA name are not allowed.
 For example, Stamford states on its website that “Certain words related to banks, trusts, and savings are prohibited from use.”
 Unless the business is a registered financial institution, such names are regarded as misleading to the public.

-Connecticut DBA name filing costs between $5 and $20, depending on the city where you file the application.
+Connecticut DBA name filing costs depend on the city where you file the application.
 All Connecticut DBA names must be filed with the respective Town Clerk where your business operates.
 Check if online form submissions are possible, as each city provides its own forms, and fees may differ.
 DBA name renewal and trade name changes will have to be done in the same way.

 Each city handles its own filing, so it is difficult to identify clear processing guidelines.
 Stamford processes its forms in seven to 10 business days, which provides an indication of how long other cities may take.